 Yep.
 That’s because we’re doing too much, we aren’t taking care of ourselves, and we don’t know how to relax.
 Instead of grounding ourselves in the feminine, where we listen to our bodies and nurture them, many of us have developed our masculine capabilities of planning, ambition, and getting shit done.
 Which is great… until it leads to burnout and elevated stress levels.

 Here’s the thing, your adrenals aren’t meant to be pumping out adrenaline 24/7.
-When they do, you can end up with adrenal fatigue… when the adrenals are alternately not producing enough adrenaline and at other times producing too much.
-The latter floods the body, and since adrenaline is corrosive, the liver tries to clean it up.
+When they do, you can end up with adrenal fatigue… when the adrenals are not producing enough adrenaline and at other times producing too much.
+Too much adrenaline floods the body, and since adrenaline is corrosive, the liver tries to clean it up.
 Once the liver maxes out, it overheats and you get hot flashes.

-Hot flashes or night sweats (hot flashes that happen at night) can be triggered by anything that increases your adrenaline.
+Hot flashes and night sweats (hot flashes that happen at night) can be triggered by anything that increases your adrenaline.

 And since coffee chemically increases your stress hormones, then your cup of java can serve as a trigger for them.

 Learn to set boundaries, ask for help, let your man take care of you and relax.
 Reducing stress will reduce your hot flashes.

 You have more yeast infections

 Most women will suffer from occasional vaginal infections, but they tend to happen more often when hormones are in flux.
 Changes in hormone levels during pregnancy, perimenopause, and menopause, as well during your period can increase the likelihood of having them.
 The use of birth control pills can have the same effect.
 But this change in hormones isn’t the cause of the infections.

 When hormones are in flux, it creates a lowered immunity because the body’s efforts are going into looking after the reproductive system.
 This reduction in your immune system allows existing bacterial strep to proliferate.